SquareBracketAssociates/NewToolsInPharo/Chapters/MoTion/Motion.md

 Previously in the literature, some authors have listed features supported by Rascal or Python {!citation|ref=Klin11a!} {!citation|ref=Kohn20a!}.

 We first consider features found in graph pattern matching.
-''Graph matching'' is famous for specifying patterns similarly to database SQL queries.
+_Graph matching_ is famous for specifying patterns similarly to database SQL queries.

-- ''Declarative patterns'': help the developers define specific patterns that look like the results of matching, without caring about how these patterns will be matched.
+- _Declarative patterns_: help the developers define specific patterns that look like the results of matching, without caring about how these patterns will be matched.
 Using this paradigm leads to reduced development's time, increased maintainability, quick learning for pattern expression, and live preview changes without impacting the whole analysis process {!citation|ref=Imbu21a!}.
-We oppose it to ''Imperative paradigm'' which consists of defining the computational steps to complete a task (the matching process).
+We oppose it to _Imperative paradigm_ which consists of defining the computational steps to complete a task (the matching process).

-- ''Path traversal'': refers to visiting elements (i.e. nodes and edges) in a graph in some algorithmic fashion {!citation|ref=Rodr12a!}.
+- _Path traversal_: refers to visiting elements (i.e. nodes and edges) in a graph in some algorithmic fashion {!citation|ref=Rodr12a!}.
 It helps the developers traverse nested structures while matching patterns.

-- ''Recursive traversal'': is needed to apply recursive search over deep structures, especially when developers ignore the depth of elements being searched for.
+- _Recursive traversal_: is needed to apply recursive search over deep structures, especially when developers ignore the depth of elements being searched for.

-- ''Repeated search'': is a feature related to the number of returned matches, where some languages can repeat the search to find all possible matches found, while others stop searching after finding the first match.
+- _Repeated search_: is a feature related to the number of returned matches, where some languages can repeat the search to find all possible matches found, while others stop searching after finding the first match.
 A more flexible solution offers to specify the maximum number of matches that are expected, allowing to repeat the search without incurring the risk of infinite loops.

 We now consider additional features of object matching.
-Some of these features would not make sense in graph patterns (such as ''object matching'').
+Some of these features would not make sense in graph patterns (such as _object matching_).
 We also add here some features that are inspired by pattern matching in functional languages such as non-linear patterns:

-- ''Object matching'': is dedicated to match objects based on their types and properties, which can be methods with return values or instance variables.
+- _Object matching_: is dedicated to match objects based on their types and properties, which can be methods with return values or instance variables.

-- ''Literals'': (strings, numbers, integers) simply match themselves.
+- _Literals_: (strings, numbers, integers) simply match themselves.
 They can be used to specify the value of an object's property.

-- ''Non-Linear pattern'': (sometimes called ''unification'') allows the developers to use the same variable multiple times that should always match the same value in the pattern.
+- _Non-Linear pattern_: (sometimes called _unification_) allows the developers to use the same variable multiple times that should always match the same value in the pattern.

-- ''Wildcards'': represent a placeholder, an anonymous property that can be matched and is not used afterwards.
+- _Wildcards_: represent a placeholder, an anonymous property that can be matched and is not used afterwards.

-- ''Structural pattern'': allows sub-patterns definition inside a pattern.
+- _Structural pattern_: allows sub-patterns definition inside a pattern.

-- ''Complex lists'': supports the matching of a sequence of patterns taking into consideration their order.
+- _Complex lists_: supports the matching of a sequence of patterns taking into consideration their order.
 For example specifying that a pattern must be matched at the end of a list or in the middle,...

-- ''Logical matcher'': allows the possibility of combining multiple patterns in a boolean expression.
+- _Logical matcher_: allows the possibility of combining multiple patterns in a boolean expression.

-- ''Negation'': may allow to express a simpler pattern when searching for bindings that do not conform to a particular criteria.
+- _Negation_: may allow to express a simpler pattern when searching for bindings that do not conform to a particular criteria.

 #### Some existing Object Pattern Matching Languages